Select your location

 (a) All authorizations and licenses granted by either Party will immediately terminate, and all rights will revert to the owner, provided that Affirm may continue to use Merchant Marks to the extent reasonably necessary to complete all outstanding obligations to Customers related to the Services.
 Merchant will immediately cease to represent itself as an Affirm partner and cease its use of any of the Affirm Marks.

 12.1 Notices, Acceptances and Approvals.
-All notices, acceptances, approvals, and other communications provided pursuant to the Agreement will be in writing, which may be provided electronically, and deemed duly given when: (a) sent via electronic mail by Merchant to the electronic mail address set forth in the Affirm Policies and Service Terms, (b) sent via electronic mail by Affirm to the electronic mail address submitted by Merchant on the most current Order Form, or (c) captured in the Merchant Portal or through other electronic means (e.g., “click-to-accept” radio buttons).
+All notices, acceptances, approvals, and other communications provided pursuant to the Agreement will be in writing, which may be provided electronically, and deemed duly given when: (a) sent via electronic mail by Merchant to the electronic mail address set forth in the Affirm Service Terms, (b) sent via electronic mail by Affirm to the electronic mail address submitted by Merchant on the most current Order Form, or (c) captured in the Merchant Portal or through other electronic means (e.g., “click-to-accept” radio buttons).
 Notices will be deemed received one business day after being sent or captured in accordance with the foregoing.

 12.3 Other Remedies.